What is Female Genital Mutilation?

 During this symposium, Dr. Abbas Khadar of the Al-Azhar University in Cairo was present.
 This religious leader represented the highest Islamic cleric of Egypt, Professor Dr. Ali Goma’a, who in November 2006 had pronounced a ban on FGM for Muslims and had called on them to end this practice.

 Female genital mutilation can cause physical, psychological and sexual problems.
 There is a high probability these problems will occur, both shortly after surgery and in the long term.
 Most problems develop after an infibulation.
-When they have FGM-related problems, women and girls do not necessarily relate these to their circumcision.
+Women and girls do not necessary relate the health problems they experience to FGM.

 Physical effects during and immediately after the procedure

 - Extreme pain (in case the procedure takes place without anaesthesia)

 - Complaints of the urinary tract (painful urination, accumulation of urine in the bladder)